What is it like to live in Portland Oregon?

 Moving to Portland with your family

-If you have kids or are planning to have kids soon, it may be a relief to know that most of the things you can do here are kid-friendly.
-There are plenty of options on most Portland menus for kids, and they’re usually affordably priced as well.
+If you have kids or are planning to have kids soon, it may be a relief to know that most of the things you can do in Portland are kid-friendly.
+In restuarants, there are plenty of options on most Portland menus for kids, and they’re usually affordably priced as well.
 No matter what you and your family want to do with your free time in Portland, you can all but guarantee that you’ll be able to find an activity already designed to include the whole family.

 If you’re a family that loves the great outdoors, the nature that surrounds Portland provides plenty of opportunities for hiking and enjoying awe-inspiring scenery.
 One particularly fun thing to do with the family is to head out earlier in the day for a hike and then head back to the city to try a new restaurant out.

 There are many different family-friendly events and festivals that take place in Portland.
 Going to these events is a great way to support local businesses and discover new parts of Portland.
-In addition to festivals and events, there are also lots of real farmer’s markets all over the city, so you can get fresh local fruits and vegetables almost anywhere.
+In addition to festivals and events, there are also lots of farmer’s markets all over the city, so you can get fresh local fruits and vegetables almost anywhere.
+All of these make living in Portland OR exciting!

 One issue for families moving to Portland is finding childcare.
 With the number of young families in Portland, childcare is in very high demand.
 Many of the most popular daycares in the city are already booked to capacity, so finding an availability will be challenging.
 All of this also means that childcare in Portland is pretty expensive.
 It’s absolutely something that you’ll want to research right away.